nathnp/Nathans-site/content/posts/2024/sending-a-flag-to-alaska/index.md

 	<img src="fig2.webp"/>
 </figure>

-Hopefully it keeping moving.
+Hopefully it keeps moving.
 But even if it doesn't, I'm happy with this.

 <center>